 Every single marketer out there is a storyteller.
-It is often overlooked and replaced by fancy terms picked up in business school or seminars, but ultimately a marketers job is tell the brands story.
-A brands narrative is what makes it unique, it engages emotion and most importantly consumers are more receptive to storytelling than they are advertising.
+It’s often overlooked and replaced by terms picked up in business school or seminars, but ultimately a marketer’s job is to tell the brands story.
+A brand’s narrative is what makes it unique; it engages emotion and most importantly consumers are more receptive to storytelling than they are to advertising.

-People have been telling stories for as long as they have been on the planet, from ancient Greece to the Hollywood Hills storytelling is engraved in our DNA.
-But storytelling isn’t something you’re born with, its an acquired skill and a practiced art.
+People have been telling stories for as long as they existed.
+From ancient Greece to the Hollywood Hills, storytelling is engraved in our DNA.
+But storytelling isn’t something you’re born with, it’s an acquired skill and a practiced art.
 Luckily for us Emma Coats, formerly a storyboard artist with Pixar and now with Google, tweeted out 22 rules of storytelling from Pixar.

 Pixar is one of the largest and most profitable studios on the world, and that reputation was built on telling incredibly engaging and relatable stories.
 These 22 rules will help you in creating a brand narrative that pulls customers in and engages them, so they are truly listening to your message.

 1. You admire a character for trying more than for their successes.

 2. You have to keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer.
 They can be very different.

 3. Trying to identify a theme is important, but you won’t see what the story is actually about until you’re at the end of it.
 Now rewrite.

 4. Once upon a time there was ___.
 Every day, ___.
 One day ___.
 Because of that, ___.
 Because of that, ___.
 Until finally ___.